austindatamanagement/nodejs_autonomousDB/README.md

   };**

   1. **tenancyId** : Your Tenancy OCID.

+     Follow the steps below to get your tenancy OCID:

+     Navigate to the profile on the top right of your Cloud Account and click on "Tenancy".

+     Copy the OCID

   2. **userID** : Your user OCID.
   3. **keyFingerprint** : Your key fingerprint which is generated while creating private key.
   4. **region** : Region where your autonomous database instance is up and running.